lum-muu/lum.bio/README.md

 ### Deploy to Cloudflare Pages

-1. Push your code to GitHub
+1. Push your code to GitLab
 2. Go to [Cloudflare Pages](https://pages.cloudflare.com/)
-3. Create a new project and connect your GitHub repository
+3. Create a new project and connect your GitLab repository
 4. Use the following build settings:
    - **Build command**: `npm run build`
    - **Build output directory**: `dist`
    - **Root directory**: `/`
-   - **Environment variables**: None required
+   - **Environment variables**: Set EmailJS variables in Cloudflare Pages settings

 The site will automatically deploy on every push to the main branch.